project-oak/oak/README.md

     relate to the policy system.

 Communication from the Oak Module to the Oak VM and to other modules is implemented via **channels**.
-A channel represents a bi-directional stream of bytes, that the Oak Module can write to and read from using the appropriate host functions defined below.
-Each channel is identified by a **handle**, which is used as a parameter to the corresponding host function calls.
+A channel represents a uni-directional stream of bytes, with a receive half and a send half that an Oak module can read from or write to respectively.
+Each half of a channel is identified by a **handle**, which is used as a parameter to the corresponding host function calls.

 Note that channels do not natively implement any kind of framing, i.e. they do not expose a concept of messages, just raw bytes.

-At each invocation, the following channels are implicitly available to the Oak Node (see [/oak/server/oak_node.h](oak/server/oak_node.h)):
+At each invocation, the following channel halves are implicitly available to the Oak Node (see [/oak/server/oak_node.h](oak/server/oak_node.h)):

--   `logging` (handle: 1)
+-   `logging` (handle: 1, send)
+-   `grpc_method` (handle: 2, receive)
--   `grpc` (handle: 2)
+-   `grpc_in` (handle: 3, receive)
--   `grpc_method` (handle: 3)
+-   `grpc_out` (handle: 4, send)

 Each Oak Module may also optionally rely on zero or more of the following **host functions** as